dfm/emcee/docs/tutorials/line.rst

 This function encodes any previous knowledge that we have about the
-parameters: results from other experiments, physically acceptable ranges, etc. It is necessary that you write down priors if you're going to use MCMC because all that MCMC does is draw samples from a probability distribution and you want that to be a probability distribution for your parameters.
+parameters: results from other experiments, physically acceptable ranges, etc. It is necessary that you write down priors if you’re going to use MCMC because all that MCMC does is draw samples from a probability distribution and you want that to be a probability distribution for your parameters.
 This is important: **you cannot draw